WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Experiments And Analysis

-These results indicate that the dual-component feature fusion enhances model performance by providing more comprehensive semantics.
-Furthermore, they suggest that the feature vector from the Mean-pooling of the contextual embedding is more critical to the model's performance than the feature vector from the pooler-output of the contextual embedding.

-\subsubsection{RQ5: Effectiveness of Attention Comparison}
+\textit{6) RQ6: Effectiveness of Attention Comparison.}

 In WARBERT the performance is greatly reduced when the attention comparison is replaced with a simplified encoding concatenation approach.
 We use BERT-Tiny to encode mashup descriptions and API descriptions separately.
 We then concatenate their pooler-output and feed them into the API task layer to get the similarity score vector.
-The variant is denoted as WARBERT(MNA), and by substituting WARBERT(M) in the original WARBERT, we derive WARBERT(NA).
+The variant is denoted as WARBERT(M w/o attention), and by substituting WARBERT(M) in the original WARBERT, we derive WARBERT(w/o attention).
+Relative to WARBERT(M), WARBERT(M w/o attention) exhibits a performance reduction ranging from 20.7\% to 48.5\%, whereas WARBERT(w/o attention) shows a decrease of between 1.1\% and 4.3\% compared to WARBERT.
+These results demonstrate that jointly encoding mashup and API descriptions enables the attention mechanism to prioritize functionally relevant terms, reducing semantic discrepancies between user-oriented mashup descriptions and developer-provided API documentation.